Pokemon-PythonRed/Pokemon-PythonRed/README.md

   while saveOption.lower()[0] not in ['y', 'n']:
     saveOption = input('>') + ' '
   if saveOption.lower()[0] in ['y']:
-    open('save.json', 'w').write(json.dumps(save))
+    open('.ppr-save', 'w').write(json.dumps(save))
     print('Game saved successfully!')
 ```

 #### Save management

-The user can use multiple save files by moving or backing up their `save.json` file to a different directory on their device.
+The user can use multiple save files by moving or backing up their `.ppr-save` file to a different directory on their device.
 This has been implemented in the interest of user-friendliness and safety.
 Save files can easily be backed up, reset, or shared.

 ---